 Once burning was finished I moved to the next step, applying lacquer.
-It’s a high quality, fast drying acrylic lacquer.
+It’s a high-quality, fast-drying acrylic lacquer.
 I used 2 500 ml cans for this project.
 I like how the resin is trapped under the layer of lacquer.

 Quick sanding followed by another coat of lacquer.
 Installing the hardware was the last thing to do.
 I usually don’t use nails, but I made an exception this time.

-Snap caps helped to achieve floating effect.
+Snap caps helped to achieve a floating effect.